Daniel-Gong/daniel-gong.github.io/_pages/about.md

 ---

 # **News**

+**- 2025.4** I will be presenting a new project on "An Algorithmic Model of Working Memory Based on Sparse Variational Gaussian Process" at this year's CCN conference in Amsterdam!

 **- 2025.2** A [paper](https://www.biorxiv.org/content/10.1101/2023.05.20.541594v2.full) submitted in 2023 is finally in principle accepted by *Nature Communications*!
 Hope to see it out soon!